WGLab/QuantitativeGenomics2025/README.md

 The `proband.annovar.hg19_multianno.txt` file contains annotations for this exome.

-Now compare this command from the previous table_annovar.pl command, we can see that this type we only request two annotation tasks (refGeneWithVer and gnomad211_exome), which are gene-based and filter-based annotations, respectively.
+Now compare this command from the previous table_annovar.pl command, we can see that this type we only request a few annotation tasks (refGeneWithVer and gnomad211_exome and dbnsfp47a), which are gene-based, filter-based and filter-based annotations, respectively.

 ### 4. Results visualization